How to start Shizuku?

 - Search the web for how to enable "Developer options" for your device model

 - Enter "Wireless debugging"

-- Tap "Pairing device using pairing code" in "Wireless debugging"
+- Tap "Pair device with pairing code" in "Wireless debugging"

 # Start by connecting to a computer